RNTR/RenterApp/README.md

 ## Continuous Integration

-On every pull request Travis will automatically run and perform the following:
+On every pull request, Travis will automatically run and perform the following:

  - Perform clone from the DEV-BRANCH at the specific pull request.
  - Create a Docker container from the cloned repo.